friedrichkilian/FontSync/README.md

 #### number of styles ####

-Can be a number between 1 and 18.
-All fonts which include more styles are selected.
-When a number over 18 or under 1 is given, the input will be taken as 1 (every font has 1 style or more so "1" will select everything)
+Can be a number between 2 and 18 or 'all'.
+All fonts which includes more or equal styles are selected.
+When a number over 18 or under 1 is given, the input will be taken as 'all'

 #### thickness, slant & width ####

-Can be a number between 0 and 10 while 0 means 'all'.
+Can be a number between 1 and 10 or 'all'

 ## Planned updates ##